nmische/ColdFire/src/docs/readme.txt

  * updated coldfire.cfm to check for cf_revision only.
  * added template, cached, and timestamp columns to DB Queries tab.
  * updated build file to generate version number based on SVN revisions.

-Last Updated: March 12, 2008 (1.1.51.51)

-The first 1.1 release:
- * added support for Firefox 3.
- * updated to use new version numbering (major_version.minor_version.cf_revision.ff_revision).
- * updated coldfire.cfm to check for cf_revision only.
- * added template, cached, and timestamp columns to DB Queries tab.
- * updated build file to generate version number based on SVN revisions.

 Last Updated: March 5, 2008 (1.004)